-- How to turn on or off Spotlight Search in iOS 15
+- How to turn on or off Spotlight Search in iOS 16 and iPadOS 16

-How to turn on or off Spotlight Search in iOS 15
+How to turn on or off Spotlight Search in iOS 16 and iPadOS 16

 For some reason, Apple doesn’t allow you to disable Spotlight Search altogether.
-However, you can remove Siri suggestions from Search.
-Here’s how;
+However, you can remove Siri’s suggestions from the Search.
+Here’s how:

 - Open iPhone Settings.

 - Scroll down until you see Siri & Search.

 - Under BEFORE SEARCHING, toggle Show Suggestions on or off.

 - Under CONTENT FROM APPLE, toggle Show in Spotlight on or off.

 What can you do with Spotlight on your iPhone and iPad?